-Gary Grigsby's War in the West is an app by 2by3 Games.
+Gary Grigsby's War in the West is an application designed by 2by3 Games.
 Gary Grigsby's War in the West was first published on .
 Gary Grigsby's War in the West is currently available on the following platforms: Steam, Other.Gary Grigsby’s War in the West is the most ambitious and detailed computer wargame on the Western Front of World War II ever made.
-Starting with the Summer 1943 invasions of Sicily and Italy and proceedin...
+Starting with the Summer 19...

 Gary Grigsby's War in the West Review